NKRABEH/SC_attacks/powerAttack/README.md

 Remark:  it takes some time to run all these 32 experiments (especially in python).

-Fverification, we can check that the printed 48-bits last round key is the same as in `pa.key`.
+For verification, we can check that the printed 48-bits last round key is the same as in `pa.key`.

 ## references